 DISCLOSURE: This post contains affiliate links.
-That means I receive a small payment if you enroll in some of the homeschooling in Mexico programs listed below using my link.
-Don’t worry.
-I won’t advertise products I don’t really like!
-And I truly appreciate your support for Los Gringos Locos :-)
+That means I receive a small payment if you enroll in some of the homeschooling programs listed below using my link :-) Thank you for supporting Los Gringos Locos!

 UPDATED 6/16/19 – In this article, let’s answer some frequently asked questions, “How are you homeschooling in Mexico?” and “Can you homeschool in Mexico?”
 Below you will find the answers to both questions along with some very helpful links for homeschooling families living abroad in Mexico or various other countries, as well as homeschoolers living in their home countries.
 Let’s get started!

 In short, yes.
 In long, read this article, ¿Qué tan legal es la educación en casa (homeschooling)?
 If you can’t read Spanish, don’t worry.
 Use Google to translate the text into English.
 Although the translation may not be completely accurate it will be good enough for you to find your answer about the legality of homeschooling in Mexico.

 As far as our own experience, we have not had any problems with homeschooling our children in our community of Uruapan, Michoacan, Mexico.
 We have lived in Uruapan for four years and most people know “la familia de los gringos con cuatro hijos”.
 We are commonly asked if our children attend school in Mexico and when we reply, “Tenemos escuela en la casa”, no one ever gives us the stink eye.

 We DO NOT use accredited schools for elementary or middle school education.
 Personally, we find that paying for an expensive accredited elementary or middle school programs is unnecessary for our family.
 That doesn’t mean it won’t be important to you, so do your research and make the best choice for your tribe.